ArbiterGames/documentation/source/index.md

 Name | Description
 --- | ---
-Initialize  | Establishes a new anonymous session between the user's device and the Arbiter server.
 LoginWithAccessToken | Establishes a new session for an existing user based on an access token.
 LoginWithGameCenter | If the user has already logged into your game using Apple's Game Center, this will link the Game Center user with an Arbiter account.
 Login | Displays a native UIAlertView for a user to login to an existing Arbiter account.